xamry/notes/ComputerScience/DSA.md

 Time complexity: O(n)		Space complexity: O(1)

 ### Delete entire DLL
-Due to cyclic dependencies betweek adjoining nodes, just setting head and tail to null won't free up the node's memory.
+Due to cyclic dependencies between adjoining nodes, just setting head and tail to null won't free up the node's memory.
+We have to traverese all the nodes and delete previous references.

     deleteLinkedList(head, tail)
 	    head= NULL